fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Batch/v1.1.4/New-AzureBatchJobSchedule.md

 ```

 ## DESCRIPTION
-The **New-AzureBatchJobSchedule** cmdlet creates a job schedule in the azure_2 Batch service.
+The **New-AzureBatchJobSchedule** cmdlet creates a job schedule in the Azure Batch service.
 The *BatchAccountContext* parameter specifies the account in which this cmdlet creates the schedule.

 ## EXAMPLES